 - Gout is a type of arthritis that causes inflammation, usually in one joint, that begins suddenly.

-- Gouty arthritis is caused by the deposition of crystals of uric acid in a joint.
+- Gouty arthritis is caused by the deposition of needle-like crystals of uric acid in a joint.

-- The most reliable method to diagnose gout is to have fluid removed from an inflamed joint and examined under a microscope for uric acid crystals.
+- The most reliable method to diagnose gout is to have fluid removed from an inflamed joint and examined under a microscope for urate crystals.

 - Chronic gout is treated using medications that lower the uric acid level in the body.

-- Left untreated, gout can cause irreversible joint damage, kidney problems, and deposits of uric acid in the tissues (tophi).
+- Left untreated, gout can cause irreversible joint damage, kidney problems, and tophi.

-- Triggers for gout attacks include surgery, dehydration, beverages sweetened with sugar or high fructose corn syrup, beer, liquor, red meat, and seafood.
+- Triggers for acute attacks (flare-ups) of gout include surgery, dehydration, beverages sweetened with sugar or high fructose corn syrup, beer, liquor, red meat, and seafood.

 - Cherries may help prevent gout attacks.